 Most baldness is caused genetically (male pattern baldness).
 This type of hair loss is difficult to reverse.
 However, some treatments may help slow or reduce hair loss, or stimulate partial regrowth.

-Regular exercise, a healthy diet and an overall healthy life are the best ways to delay this process.
+Regular exercise, a healthy diet, and overall healthy life are the best ways to delay this process.
 At the same time, according to researchers, the process of baldness will speed up if you regularly engage in stressful activities and conditions.